STEAM is EASY and FUN to be a part of!

 - STΣ@M Education Copyright and Trademark Registered with the US PTO on 1/8/13

-- Invited Presenter and Consultant at STEAM meetings – Doha, Qatar
+- Invited Presenter and Consultant international STEAM Education meeting backed by the Qatar Foundation International and The New York Academy of Sciences – Doha, Qatar

 - Keynote at the Educators B.G.
 Raines Education Forum – Abingdon, VA

 - 371 educators trained from 11 US states from: K-12, higher ed, camps, outreach & museums

 - 2 pilot US public schools, ES in AL and MS in NC, adopted STEAM Education

 - Presenter at International Technology and Engineering Education Association